maksuturva/magento_payment_module/README.md

 ### Split submethods to separate Magento payment methods

-When using payment method preselection in checkout, instead of standard dropdown selection the methods can be split into separate Magento payment methods.
+When using payment method preselection in checkout, Maksuturva sub-methods can be split into separate Magento payment methods, with each method being it's own payment method from user perspective.
 This is not officially supported, because it requires a core patch and defining customer specific models.
 Split methods also have the drawback of being non-dynamic: if Maksuturva adds or removes methods later on, it will require changes to customer specific implementation.